DongzeHE/scpca-docs/docs/getting_started.md

 ## Quality control

 After we have imported the RDS file into R and accessed the `SingleCellExperiment` object, we can begin working with the data.
-Before we perform any downstream steps, it is recommended to remove any low quality cells from our dataset.
+Before we perform any downstream steps, we recommend removing low quality cells from the dataset.
-This would include cells that may be dying or damaged, showing a higher percentage of reads coming from mitochondrial cells.
-Low quality cells may also be present due to technical artifacts such as inefficient reverse transcription or PCR amplification resulting in a lower number of total reads and unique genes identified.
+Low quality cells include those with a higher percentage of reads from mitochondrial genes (i.e., those that are damaged or dying) and those with a lower number of total reads and unique genes identified (i.e., those with inefficient reverse transcription or PCR amplification).

-For the filtered `SingleCellExperiment` object present in all `filtered.rds` files, we have used [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html), a data driven approach to predict low-quality cells, to identify cells that should be removed prior to downstream analyses.
+All `filtered.rds` objects include [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html) results that can be used to identify cells that should be removed prior to downstream analyses.
-`miQC` jointly models the proportion of mitochondrial reads and the number of unique genes detected in each cell to calculate the probability of a cell being compromised (i.e. dead or damaged).
+`miQC` jointly models the proportion of mitochondrial reads and the number of unique genes detected in each cell to calculate the probability of a cell being compromised (i.e., dead or damaged).
 High-quality cells are those with a low probability of being being compromised (< 0.75) or sufficiently low mitochondrial content.
 We have already incorporated the `miQC` results into the {ref}`colData() of the SingleCellExperiment object<sce_file_contents:cell metrics>`.
 All cells that are identified as low-quality cells will have `FALSE` in the `miQC_pass` column of the `colData()`.